PaulBratslavsky/epic-next-strapi-5-update/blog-update/02-epic-next.md

 We will update the types later, but for now we will do the `I don't know TS` and just use `any`;

-Now that we have our basic component, let's import in our home page.
+Now that we have our basic component, let's import in our home page and use it.

 ```jsx
 import qs from "qs";